Permits & Inspections

 - changing or installing any plumbing fixtures or equipment

 If you are not sure if you need a permit, send us an email with a description of the project and type of building.

 How do I get a permit?

-Submit your completed application form along with all supporting documentation and plans to a Permit Service Representative.
-You can apply for your permit in person, by fax or email.
+Submit your completed application form along with required documentation and plans to a Permit Service Representative.

 Click here to find out how to calculate your Permit Fees [PDF - 94 KB].